szabogabor91/gimlet-website/src/docs/automatically-deploy-your-application-to-staging.md

   myapp -> staging @ push
 ```

 By now, if GimletD is in place, it also already released your app to staging.
-Verify the latest commit in the gitops repo and on Kubernetes.
+Verify the latest commit in the gitops repo to see of GimletD had made the change, and on Kubernetes to see your updated application.